DavidChkhitunidze/Roulette/Readme.txt

 5) Build solution with two projects "Roulette.Api" and "Roulette.Web".
 6) In web application register user and play roulette.

-P.S.
-Sorry for the delay, it's my fault, i could not find enough time to finish the client side application correctly, but in my opinion the main idea is clear.

 Respectfully

 David Chkhitunidze